ksu-cs-textbooks/cis527/content/4-directory-services/11-adds-netbios.md

 ![NETBIOS Domain Name](images/adds2.png)

-For the lab assignment itself, I give you a more concrete desired **root domain name** of `ad.cis527<your eID>.cs.ksu.edu`.
+For the lab assignment itself, I give you a more concrete desired **root domain name** such as `ad.cis527<your eID>.cs.ksu.edu`.
 However, I do not specify the **NETBIOS domain name**, which should default to `ad`.
 However, you can freely change it, and I believe that the video is leading many students to change that value to either `cis527` or `cis527<your eID>`.
 To be clear, you _should not change_ the **NETBIOS domain name** at this step - whatever is proposed by the configuration wizard is correct.

 ***If you've changed this, that's fine!
 You'll just have to adapt a couple of things further down the line.***